AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/image-upload/index.md

 ### Prerequisites

-If you don't already have a Firefly "client ID" and "access token", learn how to retrieve them in the [Authentication Guide](../authentication/index.md) before reading further. **Securely store these credentials and never expose them in client-side or public code.**
+If you don't already have a Firefly **Client ID** and **Access Token**, learn how to retrieve them in the [Authentication Guide](../authentication/index.md) before reading further. **Securely store these credentials and never expose them in client-side or public code.**

 ### Upload Source Image